BenjaminViranin/Snake-AI-Project/README.md

 - Make a classic snake game

-- Make a simple AI using path finding

-- Make a deep learning AI

 - Make a tool to simplify 2d text display with memory optimization

+- Make a simple AI using path finding (work in progress)

+- Make a deep learning AI (work in progress)

 ## Libraries used